camunda/camunda-docs-manual/content/update/minor/78-to-79/jboss.md

 Please bear this in mind ...

-- on downloading the REST API from our [Maven Nexus Server][engine-rest]
+- on downloading the REST API from our [Artifact Repository][engine-rest]
 - on using the REST API dependency within your custom `pom.xml`

 The Maven coordinates need to be changed accordingly: